Nanda-Souza/Nanda-Souza/README.md

 - 📖 I'm currently a Full Stack student at Driven and I'm studying Computing at the UniRitter in Porto Alegre. <br>

-- 🎨 I also like to create digital arts using Pothoshop and Adobe Illustrator.
+- 🎨 I also like to create digital arts using Photoshop and Adobe Illustrator.

-- 🌸 In my free time I like to read mangás, watch anime and doramas.
+- 🌸 In my free time I like to read mangás, watch animes and doramas.

 - ✉️ Contact me: fesouoli@gmail.com